ederson-souza/Udacity-Capstone-Project/Proposal.md

 In this section, clearly describe the problem that is to be solved.
 The problem described should be well defined and should have at least one relevant potential solution.
 Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once). -->

 Banco Santander, S.A., doing business as Santander Group, is a Spanish multinational commercial bank and financial services company based in Madrid and Santander in Spain.
 Additionally, Santander maintains a presence in all global financial centres as the 16th-largest banking institution in the world.
-Although known for its European banking operations, it has extended operations across North and South America, and more recently in continental Asia.[Wikipedia](https://en.wikipedia.org/wiki/Banco_Santander)
+Although known for its European banking operations, it has extended operations across North and South America, and more recently in continental Asia.
+[Wikipedia](https://en.wikipedia.org/wiki/Banco_Santander)

 In their [Kaggle competition](https://www.kaggle.com/c/santander-customer-transaction-prediction), Santander provided an anonymized dataset containing numeric feature variables, the binary target column, and a string ID_code column; the goal is to build a model that predicts the probability of a customer make a specific transaction in the future.